camunda/camunda/.ci/persistent-deployment/README.md

 ## Intro

-This environment is an Optimize persistent deployment that contains:
+The Optimize persistent deployment contains:
 * An Optimize deployment (Optimize container + Cambpm container).
 * An Elasticsearch cluster with persistent volume and data.
 * A PostgreSQL database.